munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

 There's a neat consequence of keeping the particles *sorted* by their active state: We don't need to store an active flag in each particle at all.
-It can be determined entirely by its position in the array and the `numActive_` counter.
+It can be inferred by its position in the array and the `numActive_` counter.
 This makes our particle objects smaller, which means we can pack more in our cache lines, and that makes them even faster.

 It's not all rosy, though.
-As you can see from the API, we've lost a bit of OOP flavor here.
+As you can see from the API, we've lost a bit of object-orientation here.
 The `Particle` class no longer controls its own active state.
 You can't just call some `activate()` method on it since it doesn't know it's index.
-Instead, any code that wants to activate partiles needs access to the particle *system*.
+Instead, any code that wants to activate particles needs access to the particle *system*.

 In this case, I'm OK with `ParticleSystem` and `Particle` being tightly tied like this.
 I think of them as a single *concept* spread across two physical *classes*.
 It just means accepting the idea that particles are *only* meaningful in the context of some particle system.
-Also, in this case it's likely the particle system that will be spawning and killing particles anyway.
+Also, in this case it's likely to be the particle system that will be spawning and killing particles anyway.

 ### Hot/cold splitting

 OK, this is the last example of a simple technique for making your cache happier.
 Say we've got an AI component for some game entity.
-It has some state in it: the animation it's currently playing, a goal position its heading towards, energy level, etc..
-Stuff it checks and tweaks every single frame.
+It has some state in it: the animation it's currently playing, a goal position its heading towards, energy level, etc. -- stuff it checks and tweaks every single frame.
 Something like:

 ^code ai-component

 But it also has some state for rarer eventualities.
-It may need to store some data describing what loot it drops when it has an unfortunate encounter with the noisy end of a shotgun.
-That drop data will only ever be used once in the game entity's lifetime, right at the bitter end.
+It stores some data describing what loot it drops when it has an unfortunate encounter with the noisy end of a shotgun.
+That drop data is only used once in the entity's lifetime, right at its bitter end.

 ^code loot-drop